All the Kind Strangers: Plot summary

 Jimmy attempts to flee the property after being ordered by Peter to punish John for the snake prank by giving the boy a spanking with a willow branch; John is surprised and touched when Jimmy orders John to think about the consequences of his actions rather than using corporal punishment.
 Twice as Jimmy and Carol attempt to flee the property, Peter deters them with his gun or with the dogs, while the high river across the property also acts as a further deterrent.
-Jimmy takes the children swimming and discovers numerous cars abandoned ast the bottom of the swimming hole, suggesting that Peter has murdered previous visitors and dumped their assets there to hide evidence.
+Jimmy takes the children swimming and discovers numerous cars abandoned at the bottom of the swimming hole, suggesting that Peter has murdered previous visitors and dumped their assets there to hide evidence.
 Growing suspicious and frustrated, Peter has the children vote on whether to keep Jimmy and Carol as parents, something that they reluctantly agree to do, but Peter goes against the wishes of his siblings and drags Jimmy out to be shot early the next morning.
 The children group up upon the front porch and catch Peter in the act, revealing that they were all unaware that Peter was murdering the previous visitors and that they are shocked and horrified by Peter keeping this secret from them.
 Jimmy, taking a fatherly role and pitying Peter, offers to take Peter into the city for psychological help where people will understand his situation, leaving Carol to watch over the children until police can arrive and help them.
 Peter walks with Jimmy up the road and comes to appreciate Jimmy as the father he needed all along.